 While you can practise personal training without public liability insurance, you’d be absolutely mad not to have it.
 And a gym would be incredibly questionable not to check you had it in the first place.

 All of this is because public liability insurance offers you cover for the following:

 First Aid Training

 Like Public Liability Insurance, first aid training is not essential, nor do your course providers have to offer it in their services.

 However, a job description for a personal trainer might ask for it, and to be on the safe side, you might want to try and seek some basic first aid training before sending away applications.

 In this case, it’s more of a case of what makes you a better personal trainer, rather than what you need to become a personal trainer.

 So, while not essential, definitely something to keep in mind…

 The Ultimate Fitness Instructor Job Description

-Knowing the basics of what a personal trainer job description might ask for is one thing...
+Knowing the basics of what a personal trainer job description in the UK might ask for is one thing...